taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-0.12.3-to-0.13.0.md

 The process for upgrade is actually rather trivial, ***but it does require attention to detail***.
 Read on...

 > **BIG UGLY WARNING #1**<br />Because of the extremely dated version of cmake
-> in Red Hat Enterprise Linux 7 (and CentOS 7), these platforms will not be
+> in Red Hat Enterprise Linux 7 (and CentOS 7), these platforms will no longer
-> supported.
+> be supported.
 EL8 is in beta at the moment, but won't be released until
 > something like mid-May 2019.
 Until then, if you want to run a node or
 > masternode, you will have to switch to Fedora.
 Fedora 29 is as stable as a
 > rock though so...
 RECOMMEND!

-> **WARNING #2:<br />**If you are upgrading a Masternode, 0.13.0 will require a
+> **WARNING #2**<br />If you are upgrading a Masternode, 0.13.0 will require a
-> wallet-driven restart to a protocol bump *and additonal configuration*, so
+> wallet-driven restart *and additonal configuration*, so time your upgrade to
-> time your upgrade to happen soon after your normal Masternode payout.
+> happen soon after your normal Masternode payout.

 ## The process

-*Assumption:<br />The OS has already been upgraded or installed to match a supported version: Fedora 28 or 29 (i386 or x86_64).
-OS upgrade process can be found [here](https://github.com/taw00/dashcore-rpm/blob/master/documentation/howto.upgrade-the-operating-system.md).*
+*Assumption:<br />The operating system (OS) has already been upgraded or installed to match a supported version: Fedora 28 or 29 (i386 or x86_64).<br />The operating system upgrade process can be found [here](https://github.com/taw00/dashcore-rpm/blob/master/documentation/howto.upgrade-the-operating-system.md).*

 #### _...summary..._